 Projects earn 0.3 or 1.0 Professional Studies RID CEUs per project (or equiv clock hours certificate).

 These projects are for the written study of specialized vocabulary and increased overall vernacular to improve the foundation of an interpreter's voicing skills, terminology recognition and accurate word comprehension.
+RID CEUs are overseen & administered by RID Sponsor: Ginevra Deianni.
 Project topic choices include:

-- English Vocabulary Builder for Better Voice Interpreting: 1.0 RID Professional Studies CEUs.
+- L1 Vocabulary Builder for Better Voice Interpreting - Part 1 & Part 2: 1.0 RID Professional Studies CEUs.
 Good voice interpreters have a large vocabulary of English terminology to chose from to best match their clients in any situation.
 In this course, you will expand your "toolbox" of words needed for good voicing skills.
 Participants need to purchase the book "Merriam Webster's Vocabulary builder" independently (available inexpensively at any booksellers, or public library) and work through short weekly workbook-style lessons to build vocabulary over 12 chapters.
 You send in the end-of-chapter tests to show your learning.

-- English Vocabulary Builder for Better Voice Interpreting: 0.5 RID Professional Studies CEUs.
+- L1 Vocabulary Builder for Better Voice Interpreting - Addendum: 0.5 RID Professional Studies CEUs.
 This is the same course as above, but only 1/2 the work (6 chapters), to earn 0.5 CEUs.
+You can choose any 6 units from the book for this project - and you can do multiple projects by choosing a different set of 6 units.

 - Latin Medical Terminology for Interpreters Courses: 1.0 RID Professional Studies CEUs.
 Medical interpreters must understand latin-based medical terminology in order to properly interpret in medical settings.
 In this course, you are provided with the workbook that walks you through 12 Chapters of the latin terminology of medicine (you do not need to purchase any other book/text).
 You complete 2-page unit tests at the end of each chapter and send in your answers for credit.